dylan-lang/opendylan/documentation/building-with-duim/source/improve.rst

 activate-callback: not-yet-implemented);

-Note that the definition of each element is identical to the definitions included in the original layout described in `See Creating the basic sheet hierarchy <design.htm#23252>`_ (except that activate callbacks have been added to the code).
+Note that the definition of each element is identical to the definitions included in the original layout described in `Creating the basic sheet hierarchy <design.htm#23252>`_ (except that activate callbacks have been added to the code).
 Adding ``(frame)`` immediately after the name of each pane lets you refer to the frame itself within the frame